 Of course, comparing the prices of different web development bootcamps is crucial.
 Research what programs offer ways to lighten the financial load, such as your money back if you don’t find a job within a set period of time after finishing the course.
 What other payment options do they offer?
 Is there a way for you to stagger the cost of tuition?

-8. What are the best coding bootcamps?
+8. What are the best web development bootcamps?

-Now that we’ve explored everything there is to know about coding bootcamps, let’s look at the best bootcamps currently on offer that will get you started on your journey into becoming a web developer.
+Now that we’ve explored everything there is to know about coding bootcamps, let’s look at the best bootcamps currently on offer that will get you started on your journey to becoming a web developer.

 Offering online programs in web development, design, and data science, Thinkful students are paired with a mentor to support them one-on-one.
 Full-stack web development students are guaranteed job placement after graduating from the bootcamp—or tuition will be refunded.